suesui117/course_335/assignment3/README.md

 # Project3 Priority Queue and Heap

 ## Purpose of the project is to build a max heap.
 We'll be implementing a simple Customer class with 2 attributes - `priority_level_` and `service_time_`. `priority_level_` will be the comparables in building the max heap.
-Heap is the best choice to implement priority queue, here customer prioritylevel is the priority, ranking from largest to smallest
+Heap is the best choice to implement priority queue, here customer `priority_level_` is the priority, ranking from largest to smallest.
+Then we will delete the customers one by one from the max heap and push to a history vector which will then be sorted based on `service_time_` from smallest to largest, this is a special form of min heap

 ### Customer class: has 3 member variables, `name_`, `priority_level_` and `service_time_`.
 Priority_level will be randomly generated between integer 0 to 100. `service_time_` will be randomly generated between integer 0 and 60